jpcaparas/superpowers-laravel/docs/laravel/INTEGRATION.md

 /plugin install superpowers-laravel@superpowers-laravel-marketplace
 ```

 On session start, if your repo contains `artisan` or `composer.json` referencing `laravel/framework`, the plugin will load the `using-laravel-superpowers` introduction.
-If `laravel/sail` is declared in `composer.json`, the plugin adds Sail guidance and enforces interactive safety when containers are not running (see below).
+If `vendor/bin/sail` (or a top‑level `./sail` helper) is present, the plugin adds Sail guidance and enforces interactive safety when containers are not running (see below).

 ## Option B: Copy Skills Locally